Exhibition

 Hugh McMillan & Shoo Rayner

-Three cartoon pictures sit together.
+Three illustrations in a row..
 Eddystone Lighthouse, Catherine Theodora McCartney and James Clerk Maxwell.

 Galloway to the World is a collaboration between Dumfries & Galloway based author Hugh McMillan and children's author-illustrator Shoo Rayner, and was commissioned for the 2019 Wigtown Book Festival.
 The exhibition was first shown as part of the Map House, a pop-up venue exploring aspects of Galloway's history, languages and peoples.